jacklorusso/astro-site/src/content/post/first-impressions-of-astro/index.md

 But also, Astro _is_ spiritually very similar to Eleventy.
 It makes a lot of the same tradeoffs.
 I'm pleasantly surprised that after using it for the first time, I actually like it even more!

-## I'm a convert
+## Now Astro is my best friend 🤝

 I find the more opinionated design decisions to be refreshing, and they gel with me.
 I really like `.astro` files as they remind me of all the best parts of working with Vue (a minimal `.astro` file is just HTML — you can layer in scoped CSS and sprinkle JS as needed from there) _and_ React (JSX-like expressions), the two libraries/frameworks I have the most experience in.
 It just fits my preferences really well, and the project structure similarly fits like a glove with my mental models.
 I felt I was moving faster with Astro as a result.

 That said though, that's just what works for me — if you look at an `.astro` file and you aren't into it (have a look at [this guide](https://docs.astro.build/en/core-concepts/astro-syntax/) to get an idea) or you'd just rather use a different templating language, stop right there, turn around, and use Eleventy with your preferred tech.
 I don't think you'll be disappointed.

 The Astro docs and community do feel a bit more polished and user-friendly, which goes a really long way (never underestimate good design).
 I ended up starting with a really great theme — [chrismwilliams/astro-theme-cactus](https://github.com/chrismwilliams/astro-theme-cactus) — which was nice to get over that 'blank page' feeling.
-It's packed full of useful features such as a neat little search lib called [Pagefind](https://pagefind.app/) and Vercel's [Satori](https://github.com/vercel/satori) lib for generating Open Graph images and social cards (I still haven't played around with this yet though).
+It's packed full of useful features such as a neat little search lib called [Pagefind](https://pagefind.app/) and Vercel's [Satori](https://github.com/vercel/satori) lib for generating Open Graph images and social cards.
 These are little 'nice-to-haves' that I probably wouldn't have bothered with myself, but since they're there already, why not!
 It also uses [Tailwind](https://tailwindcss.com/) which I definitely _would_ have bothered with myself.
 I'm a big fan of utility-first CSS in my personal projects because it helps me to 'design in the browser', fast.

 So I spent a little time making the theme my own, changing things here and there...
 Look at me now.
 I have a new site, I really like the tech I'm using, [pnpm](https://pnpm.io/) + [Astro](https://astro.build/) combine for a super fast dev loop and build times, and a Chrome Lighthouse audit shows straight 100s.
 Let's go!